 In general, IOSCO members acknowledge the benefits and generally support the use of PTRRS.
-In some cases, regulatory requirements are in place to promote the use of PTRRS such as portfolio compression.
+In the case of portfolio compression, the Standards provided that "covered entities" should establish and implement policies and procedures to regularly assess and, to the extent appropriate, engage in portfolio compression.14 Moreover, requirements are in place in a large number of jurisdictions to promote the use portfolio compression.
 In line with the industry view, according to IOSCO members, the main benefit of these services is to mitigate the operational and counterparty credit risk associated with OTC derivatives.
-This not only benefits PTRRS users, but also the regulatory agenda as, ultimately, these services may contribute to reducing overall systemic risk.
+This not only benefits PTRRS users, but also the regulatory agenda as, ultimately, these services may contribute to reducing overall systemic risk.15